Hawes Mechanical Television Archive by James T. Hawes, AA9DT

 NASA photo

-Lunar vs. terrestrial Col-R-Tel.
-The lunar color system is terrestrial Col-R-Tel in reverse.
-Recall that terrestrial Col-R-Tel transforms NTSC television signals into field-sequential signals.
-The moon downlink station converts field-sequential signals to NTSC.
+Moon vs. Earth Col-R-Tel.
+The Moon color system was Earth Col-R-Tel in reverse.
+Recall that Earth Col-R-Tel transformed NTSC television signals into field-sequential signals.
+Video from the Moon was another matter.
+It was already field-sequential.
+The Earth downlink station translated this video to NTSC.

-Standard TV sets can reproduce the downlink station's output.
-This conversion makes viewable pictures for home sets across the world.
+Standard TV sets could reproduce the downlink station's output.
+Downlink adapters made viewable pictures for home sets across the world.
+Now let's take a deeper look at the video arriving from the Moon.

 Fernsehen)